 By reducing the number of investment providers, this district forged stronger relationships with the companies that remained, which led to improved customer service.

 Reducing vendors also meant upgrading to high-quality investment products without sacrificing the district’s high employee participation rate.
-All school employees — including existing and new participants — benefited from the manageable list of choices offered by the select group of five investment companies.
+All school employees — including existing and new participants — benefited from the manageable list of choices offered by the select group of four investment companies.

 Can 403(b) participants ever have too much of a good thing?
 When it comes to investment options, research shows that the answer is a definite “yes.”
 Too many options can lead to “choice overload.”